richardar/richardar/README.md

-🚀 Node.js Developer | 📊 Data Science Enthusiast
+🚀 Machine Learning Engineer | 📊 Data Science Enthusiast

 👋 Hey there!
 I'm Gratus Richard, a passionate Node.js developer and avid explorer of the data-driven universe.
 My code dances with the event-driven magic of Node.js, creating robust and scalable applications that breathe life into ideas.